opinsys/node-jwtsso/README.md

         return res.json(401, { message: "bad jwt token" });
     }

-e   // If everything is ok verified data can be found from req.jwt.claims
-    if (req.jwt.claims) {
+    // If everything is ok verified data can be found from req.jwt.claims if (req.jwt.claims) {
         return res.json(req.jwt.claims);
     }